-Goal LU-2: New developments should provide safe and convenient access to nearby goods and services
+Goal LU-2: Encourage land use patterns that allow all residents the opportunity to have safe and convenient access to nearby basic amenities, goods, and services

 - LU-2.1 Consider a mix of land uses in neighborhood centers using Area Plans and Neighborhood Character Studies to guide this process. - LU-2.2 Require all new developments to dedicate adequate public right-of-way or access easements to accommodate all modes of transportation.
 Ensure creek buffers accommodate alternative modes of transportation that are designed to preserve the natural characteristics of the area. - LU-2.3 Provide multimodal connectivity to and within new neighborhoods and developments. - LU-2.4 Encourage health care facilities, medical offices, clinics, and pharmacies to locate in city and neighborhood centers. - LU-2.5 Set aside areas for high quality public spaces during the development process for community and ecological benefit.